marcosatti/website-harness/README.md

 ## Usage

+You will need to create a `github.env` file (see corresponding template file) and populate the variables.
+You can also modify the environment variables as required (in `docker-compose.yml`), although the defaults should be ok.

 ```
 git submodule update --init
 docker-compose build
 docker-compose up
 ```

-Remember to modify the environment variables as required (in `docker-compose.yml`), although the defaults should be ok.

 ## Database Initialization